Women in governments of Israel: Until the 1970s

-During the Yishuv period women encountered many obstacles when attempting to gain entrance into the National Council, the effective government at the time.
-The presence of women in the National Council was contested by many in the Ultra-orthodox camp, who did not believe that women should have the ability to vote, let alone serve in positions of authority.
-Although one woman, Rahel Yanait Ben-Zvi was eventually allowed to participate in the first National Council of 1920, she was not allowed to be an equal representative, and was only given the status of a deputy.
+During the Yishuv period, women encountered many obstacles when attempting to gain entrance into the National Council, which was the effective government at the time.
+The presence of women in the National Council was contested by many in the ultra-Orthodox camp, who did not believe that women should have the ability to vote, let alone serve in positions of authority.
+Although one woman, Rahel Yanait Ben-Zvi, was eventually allowed to participate in the first National Council of 1920.
+However, she was not allowed to be an equal representative, and was only given the status of a deputy.
 Despite her lesser status and the continuous resistance of the ultra-Orthodox, Rahel Yanait Ben-Zvi played an important role on the council.

 In much of the Yishuv period, the number of female representatives on the National Council remained small, and no women were chosen to be a part of any executive committee until Henrietta Szold in 1931.
 The next time a woman served on one of these executive committees did not occur until Rachel Cohen-Hagen was elected in 1947.

 From the first Israeli government until the 12th, Golda Meir was the only woman in the Israeli government (though not the parliament).
 Golda Meir, who started out as a secretary of the Women's Labour Council of Histadrut, and later became the head of the Jewish Agency for Israel's political department, and then an ambassador to the Soviet Union, came back to Israel in 1949 after she was elected to the Knesset, and served as the Israeli Minister of Labor.
-She held this job for 7 years under a number of Prime Ministers, until in 1956 she became Foreign Minister, a job she held for 10 years until 1966.
+She held this job for 7 years under a number of Prime Ministers until 1956, when she became Foreign Minister, a job she held for 10 years until 1966.

-After 3 years, in which she wasn't a member of the Israeli government, she was chosen as the head the Alignment party and as Prime Minister, and she was voted as Prime Minister again in the 1969 elections, when the party got the highest number of seats in the Knesset.
-Despite being a woman, she wasn't known as a Feminist, and she didn't appoint any other women to positions in the government.
+After 3 years in which she wasn't a member of the Israeli government, she was chosen as the head the Alignment party and as Prime Minister, and being elected again in the 1969 elections, when the party got the highest number of seats in the Knesset.
+Despite being a woman, she wasn't known as a feminist, and she didn't appoint any other women to positions in the government.

 During Golda Meir's time, the number of woman members of Knesset was around 10–14 on average (out of 120), mostly from Mapai and its successor parties.
 In the elections during which Golda Meir was to become prime minister, only 8 women got into the Knesset.

 The fact that Golda Meir was able to obtain high positions within the Israeli government is cited as an example of how women in Israel have opportunities to rise in politics.
 However, Herzog argues that the fact that Meir has been the only female prime minister, and one of only a few women to rise to a high political position in the government indicates that her time in office did not represent a broader trend in increasing equality.